GoogleCloudPlatform/ai-on-gke/benchmarks/benchmark/dataset/ShareGPT_v3_unflitered_cleaned_split/README.md

 - have access to use google storage APIs via Application Default Credentials (ADC)

 You may need to do the following:
-- run "pip install wget google-cloud-storage" to install storage client library dependencies.
+- run `pip install -r requirements.txt` to install the library dependencies.
 (Optionally, you can run this within a venv, i.e. `python3 -m venv ./venv && source ./venv/bin/activate && pip install ...`)
 - run "gcloud auth application-default login" to enable ADC

 For more information on running the google cloud storage API, see https://cloud.google.com/python/docs/reference/storage